-The financial information has been prepared on the assumption that the Company will continue as a going concern.
+The financial information has been prepared on the assumption that the Group will continue as a going concern.
 Under the going concern assumption, an entity is ordinarily viewed as continuing in business for the foreseeable future with neither the intention nor the necessity of liquidation, ceasing trading or seeking protection from creditors pursuant to laws or regulations.
 In assessing whether the going concern assumption is appropriate, the Directors take into account all available information for the foreseeable future, in particular for the twelve months from the date of approval of the financial information.

-At date of the issue of the financial statements the Company has completed the acquisition of the Cindrigo Group.
-Cindrigo have provided funds to Cindrigo Holding's solicitors to finance the acquisition and readmission of the Company's shares to the London Stock Exchange.
-The company can access working capital as required from its wholly owned subsidiary Cindrigo Limited
+At date of the issue of the consolidated financial statements the Group has completed the acquisition of the Cindrigo Group.
+Cindrigo have provided funds to Cindrigo Holding's solicitors to finance the acquisition and readmission of the Group's shares to the London Stock Exchange.
+The Group can access working capital as required from its wholly owned subsidiary Cindrigo Limited the future, the capital structure of the Group is expected to consist of convertible notes and equity attributable to equity holders of the Group, comprising issued share capital and reserves.

-The Directors' objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.
-At the date of this financial information, the Company had been financed from equity and convertible notes.
-In the future, the capital structure of the Company is expected to consist of convertible notes and equity attributable to equity holders of the Company, comprising issued share capital and reserves.
+The Directors' objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.
+At the date of this financial information, the Group had been financed from equity and convertible notes.
+In